415th Infantry Regiment (United States): Service during the World Wars

+"feeder" school for new lieutenants for the regiment was the University of Wyoming.
+The regiment was inactivated on 27 December 1940 at Casper by relief of personnel.

+It was ordered into active service on 15 September 1942, and saw service during World War II with campaign participation credit for the Northern France, Rhineland, and Central Europe campaigns.

 Service after the World Wars

-Inactivated during post-World War II demobilization, the regiment was reactivated 12 June 1947 as part of the Organized Reserves and headquartered in Tacoma, Washington under the 104th Division.
+Inactivated during post-World War II demobilization, the regiment was reactivated 12 June 1947 as part of the Organized Reserve and headquartered in Tacoma, Washington under the 104th Division.
 The Battalions have been realigned under the 95th Training Division and provides trained personnel to support Initial Entry Training.
-Most recently, the regiment has served in support of the Global War on Terror.
+Most recently, the regiment have trained personnel ahead of deployments to the War in Afghanistan (2001-2021) and the War in Iraq (2003-2011).